simosund/bpf-examples/pping_mwe/README.md

 branches.

-To find what seems to cause the verifier to process over 1 million instructions for seemingly relatively simple pping program, I've tried to strip out most parts of the program that don't seem to have a large effect on the number of instructions the verifier needs to process.
+To find what seems to cause the verifier to process over 1 million instructions for the seemingly relatively simple pping program, I've tried to strip out most parts of the program that don't seem to have a large effect on the number of instructions the verifier needs to process.
 I've then further studied how removing certain parts of the